 Best months to visit Malta

-Malta is a good place to visit all year round, with a pleasant Mediterranean climate, hot summers and mild winters.
+The island nation is a good place to visit all year round, with a pleasant Mediterranean climate, hot summers and mild winters.
 Most tourist places are open from May till November.
 Note that July and August can be very hot and humid, and the island gets very busy as it peaks the tourist season.

-Malta can also be a good option in Winter, especially for those escaping cold in the Northern Hemisphere.
+The country can also be a good option in Winter, especially for those escaping cold in the Northern Hemisphere.
 Accommodation is more affordable during winter and the atmosphere is quite relaxing.

 Other resources for travelling in Southern Europe